usethesource/rascal-website/docs/Rascal/Declarations/SyntaxDefinition/index.md

 *  Modular and compositional.
 *  No grammar normalization or grammar factoring necessary.
 *  Generate a parser for any context-free grammar.
-*  Generate parsers are really fast (for general parsers).
+*  Generated parsers are really fast (for general parsers).
 *  Powerful disambiguation constructs for common programming language disambiguation patterns.
 *  Data-dependent (context-sensitive) disambiguation via arbitrary functions.
 *  Embedding of concrete syntax fragments in Rascal programs